Sophie-Williams/bottomless-block-barrage/README.md

 # bottomless-block-barrage
-Bottomless Block Barrage (BBB) aims to be a Panel de Pon clone for the 3ds with new styles / modes of gameplay.
-(Work in progrees)
+Bottomless Block Barrage (BBB) aims to be a Puzzle League clone for the 3ds with new styles / modes of gameplay.
+This game is a work in progress!

 ## Roadmap
 As of now the basic engine is complete, work is now being done implementing the various modes.
 Basic graphics are used now until better ones are found/made.